mitranim/wordplay/readme.md

 dockKING © M

-cativity (the usual owner-cat dynamic where the owner is the pet's slave) © LJ
+cativity (mesmerizing feline movements; the usual owner-cat dynamic where the owner is the pet's slave) © LJ

 moarning (🥱🌆) © M